Inferno (1980 film): Plot

-Arriving in New York, Mark goes straight to Rose's building, where he meets Carol, the concierge, and some of the residents, including a nurse who cares for elderly Professor Arnold, a wheelchair user who cannot speak.
+Arriving in New York, Mark goes straight to Rose's building, where he meets Carol, the concierge, and some of the residents, including a nurse who cares for elderly Professor Arnold, a wheelchair-bound mute.
 Mark encounters the sickly Countess Elise De Longvalle Adler, who tells him that Rose has disappeared.
 After the two find blood on the carpet outside Rose's room, Mark follows the stains.
-Inhaling a strange odour, he becomes ill and falls unconscious.
-Elise sees a black-robed figure dragging Mark away, but the figure stops and gives chase to Elise.
-The figure eventually finds her swarmed with rabid cats in a room and stabs her to death.
-Mark staggers to the apartment building's lobby where Carol and the nurse put him to bed.
+He becomes ill and falls unconscious.
+Elise sees a black-robed figure dragging Mark away, but the figure stops and comes after Elise.
+While trying to escape, she is attacked by a swarm of vicious cats, and the figure then catches up with her and stabs her to death.
+Mark staggers to the house's foyer, where Carol and the nurse put him to bed.

-The following morning, Mark asks Kazanian, the antique dealer who sold Rose The Three Mothers, about his sister's whereabouts.
+Mark asks Kazanian, the antique dealer who sold Rose The Three Mothers, about his sister's whereabouts.
 However, the man provides no information.
 That night, Kazanian drowns several cats in a Central Park pond and falls into the water.
 Hundreds of rats from a nearby drain crawl over him, gnawing his flesh.
-A hot dog vendor hears Kazanian's cries for help and rushes over, but proceeds to kill him with a knife.

-More strange deaths occur in the building, when Carol and Elise's butler, John, plots to take advantage of the Countess' death by stealing her valuables.
-A shocked Carol finds John's corpse in Elise's apartment, and drops a lit candle which starts a fire.
+A hot dog vendor hears Kazanian's cries and rushes over, but proceeds to kill him with a knife.
+More strange deaths occur in the building, while Carol and Elise's butler, John, plots to take advantage of the Countess' death by stealing her valuables.
+A shocked Carol finds John's corpse in Elise's apartment and drops a lit candle which starts a fire.
 Attempting to put out the flames, she becomes entangled in burning draperies and falls from a window to her death.

-Mark uses the final clue from Rose's letter to discover that beneath each floor is a secret crawl space.
-He follows hidden passages to a suite of rooms where he finds Professor Arnold who reveals, via an electronic voice generator, that he is in fact Varelli.
+Mark uses a clue from Rose's letter to discover that beneath each floor is a secret crawl space.
+He follows hidden passages to a suite of rooms where he finds Professor Arnold who reveals, via a mechanical voice generator, that he is in fact Varelli.
 He tries to kill Mark with a hypodermic injection.
 During the struggle, Varelli's neck is caught in his vocal apparatus, choking him.
 Mark frees him, only to be told that he is still being watched as Varelli dies.
 Mark follows a shadowy figure to a lavishly furnished chamber, where he finds Varelli's nurse.
 Laughing maniacally, she reveals to him that she is Mater Tenebrarum.
-She vanishes, but re-emerges through a mirror as Death personified.
+She transforms into Death personified.
 However, the fire that has consumed much of the building enables Mark to escape from the witch's den.
-Debris crashes down on the fiend, destroying her.
+Debris crashes down on Tenebrarum, destroying her.